arvigeus/AZ-204/Topics/App Configuration.md

 # [Azure App Configuration](https://learn.microsoft.com/en-us/azure/azure-app-configuration/)

 Azure App Configuration, complementing Azure Key Vault's application secrets storage, provides a centralized service for managing application settings and feature flags.
-It simplifies the implementation of hierarchical configuration data management and distribution across various environments and geographies, enables dynamic application settings adjustments without redeployment or restart, and allows real-time control of feature availability. _All data is encrypted_ at rest and in transit.
+It simplifies the implementation of hierarchical configuration data management and distribution across various environments and geographies, enables dynamic application settings adjustments without redeployment or restart, and allows real-time control of feature availability. _All data is encrypted_ at rest (using a 256-bit AES encryption key) and in transit.
 Unlike KeyVault, it does not offer hardware level encryption (available in Premium tier), granular access policies, and management environments.

 You can both import and export configuration information between Azure App Configuration and separate files.
 Additionally, you can set up different configuration stores for various environments like development, test, and production, allowing you to manage applications throughout their lifecycle.